Parsa33033/ADM-HW5/README.md

 * **Backend:** where you need to develop efficient algorithms that define the functionalities of the system
 * **Frontend:** where you provide visualization for queries entered by the user

-In this repository the `main.ipynb` file contains all the runned cells and the relative outputs for each request and all the functions that we have implemented are in functions.py.
+In this repository the `main.ipynb` file contains all the executed cells and the relative outputs for each request and all the functions that we have implemented are in functions.py.